Ptuttle91/Save-The-Watermelon/docs/pseudocode.md

       print("Error: Invalid Input.
 Only letters A-Z can be accepted.")
     RETURN ch

-# These will build the function to replay after win or lose state
+# This is thefunction to replay after win or lose state
 FUNCTION _prompt_replay() -> bool:
     LOOP:
         raw = input("Would you like to play again? (y/n): ").strip().lower()